Skip to content

 Square Root Calculator

 Calculate square roots, cube roots, and nth roots of any number with precision up to six decimal places.
-This tool also computes the square and cube of your input and its reciprocal, making it a one-stop resource for students, engineers, and anyone working with exponents and radicals.
+This tool also displays the square and cube of your input alongside the reciprocal, making it a one-stop resource for students, engineers, and anyone working with radicals or exponent problems.
+Perfect squares are automatically identified when detected.

 How Square Roots Are Calculated